Over 5,700 cases of Capri Sun juice pouches recalled due to possible cleaning solution contamination

 More than 5,700 cases of Capri Sun's wild cherry flavored juice pouches are being voluntarily recalled due to possible contamination with cleaning solution, Kraft Heinz announced Monday.

-"Diluted cleaning solution, which is used on food processing equipment, was inadvertently introduced into a production line at one of our factories," the company said in a statement, adding that only specific wild cherry flavored Capri Sun products were affected.
+"Diluted cleaning solution, which is used on food processing equipment, was inadvertently introduced into a production line at one of our factories," Kraft Heinz said in a statement, adding that only specific wild cherry flavored Capri Sun products sold in the United States were affected.
+A spokesperson for the brand's parent company Capri Sun AG told CBS News "there is no risk of a serious health issue."

 Kraft Heinz said it discovered the problem after receiving "several consumer complaints" about the taste.